Updated 7 February 2014

 Reverend Nile has proposed an ethics repeal bill..
 He’s arguing for the cancellation of Ethics classes in NSW schools by claiming that they have been shown to bring about Nazism and, simultaneously, communism.
 The alarming thing is he seems to have the approval of the Premier, Barry O’Farrell.
 It seems like the NSW government is going backwards in time.
 Even the Anglican Church admits that it has lost half of its religious instruction classes since Ethics became a subject of choice in schools.
 Apart from anything else, Ethics is so much more interesting.
 You can talk about the great philosophers and sociologists who actually existed and left scripts that they wrote themselves, rather than someone else writing them hundreds of years later as in the case of Christianity’s Jesus.

-Pastors and chaplains are not formerly trained teachers, whereas Ethics teachers have to be.
+Pastors and chaplains are not properly trained teachers, whereas Ethics teachers have to be.
 Those children who currently do not want to attend religious instruction, (ridiculous interruptions in my sons’ school) have to sit idling in the corridor or school yard, unable to take in any other classes lest the religiously motivated are left behind.
-What a ludicrous situation in 2011!
+What a ludicrous situation in the 21st Century!
 The government is paying millions to ministries to hold these classes while state school principals are having to hold fetes and ask for parental contributions towards all manner of things the government should be paying for.

 The Australian constitution mandates separation of church and state, so why is the government hell-bent (excuse the pun) on employing groups like Access Ministries at great cost to instruct such small numbers of interested pupils.
 It doesn’t make any sense.
 One has to wonder what power is exerting so much pressure on the government to act outside the mandate of the constitution.
 Is the Extreme Right so powerful in Australia?
 The other worrying aspect is: What happens when taxpayers of other religious affiliations demand that their children be granted the same rights as Christian children in the classroom?
 If the government doesn’t comply could that be considered discrimination against other faiths?